 You could produce personal pieces that inform your customers about your team.
 Where your chefs have come from, their level of training, their favourite dishes.
 This could be in an interview form of questions and answers, or in a neat biography form.
 Either way, this is a great opportunity to engage your audience by encouraging them to get involved and ask questions of what they would like to know about your restaurant team.

-We hope that you can feel inspired by our suggested blog topics above for your restaurant.
+We hope that you can feel inspired by our suggested blog topics for your restaurant blog.
 Half the battle is getting people through the door of your restaurant, so make sure that you are fulfilling every opportunity to attract and entice customers through your online profile.

 If you want more information on how to increase your revenue in your restaurants see our post refer to "How to make more profit in your restaurant with vouchers".